egormiller240606/five_project_1/chinese-factor-zoo/README.md

 # Machine Learning in the Chinese Factor Zoo — clean-room reproduction

-Student-friendly clean-room implementation of Leippold, Wang & Zhou (2022).
+Our implementation of Leippold, Wang & Zhou (2022).
 The project has two modes:

 1. **Synthetic demo** — runs without proprietary data and proves the whole pipeline works end-to-end.
 2. **Real-data replication** — same pipeline, but using WIND/CSMAR/NBS-compatible exports.